logdna/logdna-agent-v2/docs/OPENSHIFT.md

 * **Example Configuration Yamls:**
   * [v1.x.x](https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-ds-os.yaml)
-* **Differences:** This configuration is lacking a number of new OpenShift Objects.
+* **Differences:** This configuration is lacking a number of new OpenShift objects.
 It also uses a removed environment variable for controlling journald monitoring, `USEJOURNALD`.
 * **Upgrade Steps:**
   1. If you have changes you want to persist to the new DaemonSet, backup the old DaemonSet.
      1. Run `oc get daemonset -o yaml logdna-agent > old-logdna-agent-daemon-set.yaml`.
-     2. Copy any desired changes from `old-logdna-agent-daemon-set.yaml` to the DaemonSet Object in `k8s/agent-resources-openshift.yaml`
+     2. Copy any desired changes from `old-logdna-agent-daemon-set.yaml` to the DaemonSet object in `k8s/agent-resources-openshift.yaml`
   2. If you want to continue using journald, follow the steps for [enabling journald monitoring on the agent](#enabling-journald-monitoring-on-the-agent).
-  3. Overwrite the DaemonSet as well as create the new OpenShift Objects.
+  3. Overwrite the DaemonSet as well as create the new OpenShift objects.
      1. Run `oc apply -f k8s/agent-resources-openshift.yaml`

-> :warning: Exporting OpenShift Objects with "oc get \<resource\> -o yaml" includes extra information about the Object's state.
+> :warning: Exporting OpenShift objects with "oc get \<resource\> -o yaml" includes extra information about the object's state.
 This data does not need to be copied over to the new YAML file.

 ### Upgrading the Image